 Why does 2028 matter for Suriname?

 That is when the TotalEnergies-led GranMorgu field is due to start producing oil.
-The oil-linked payout to bondholders depends on it, and the revenue is meant to underpin the country’s finances after the toughest pre-production years.
+The oil-linked payout to bondholders depends on it, and the revenue is meant to support the country’s finances after the toughest pre-production years.

 Connected Coverage